PsclDev/invoice-app/Readme.md

 ## Features
 - Manage private and company clients
 - Manage offers and invoices
+- Generate description with the help of openai
-- Send them by mail or email
+- Send them by mail, email or delayed email
 - Convert offers to invoices
 - Get statistics about your business
 - Light and dark mode